postsharp/Metalama.Documentation/content/conceptual/using/live-templates.md

 You can use live templates from the refactoring menu, also named the _lightbulb_ or _screwdriver_ menu.

 ## Step 1.
-Add a project or package reference.
+Add a project or package reference

 Like aspects, live templates are declared in projects or NuGet packages that you add as references to your project.